-After, you have the option to rest at one of the city’s quirky owl cafés and interact with some new friends!
+After this, you have the option to rest at one of the city’s quirky owl cafés and interact with some new friends!

 Day 4 – Tokyo:

 In the morning, you will have the option to experience the hustle and bustle of the world-famous Tsukiji Fish Market.
-Learn how Japanese demand for fresh seafood drives a huge fishing industry, and try fresh fish from this morning’s catch!
-You’ll also be amazed by the variety of fish on offer and you’ll catch a glimpse of the famous blue-fin tuna.
+Learn how the Japanese demand for fresh seafood drives a huge fishing industry, and try fresh fish from this morning’s catch!
+You’ll also be amazed by the variety of fish on offer, and you’ll catch a glimpse of the famous blue-fin tuna.

-In the afternoon, enjoy a sushi-making class led by a master sushi chef, and then sample your produce for dinner.
+In the afternoon, you’ll enjoy a sushi-making class led by a master sushi chef, and then sample your produce for dinner.
 You’ll learn how sushi evolved from a South-East Asian technique of preserving fish in fermented rice.